novruzoff/novruzoff/README.md

 - 👋 Hi, I’m @Novruzoff
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Software Development, AI, Machine Learning
-- 🌱 I’m currently learning Python
+- 🌱 I know Python, and I’m currently learning Java, Bash, C, React.js

 <!---
 Novruzoff/Novruzoff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.